lupyuen/lupyuen.github.io/src/pinephone2.md

 -   [__Power Management__](https://lupyuen.github.io/articles/lcd#power-on-lcd-panel) is partially implemented.
 PinePhone's LCD Display and Sensors will power on correctly, but...

 -   __Battery Charging and Low Power Mode__ are not done yet

+_Can we build the missing drivers with NuttX?_

+Most certainly!
+Though to me it's starting feel a little like "grinding".
+(Like the pic at the top of the article)

+But it would be a highly educational experience for Embedded Learners!

 TODO